PivotTechnologies/ticker/README.md

 npm start
 ```

-* Visit the localhost 3000 to see application
+* Visit localhost 3000 to see application

 ### Front-end